01183 218197

 Saturday, Sunday & Bank HolsClosed

-The BBC's 5 live Investigates programme reported that Admiral insurance and it's sister company Elephant, have started to load insurance premiums for motorists who attend speed awareness courses.
+A BBC's 5 live Investigates programme reported that Admiral insurance and it's sister company Elephant, were starting to load insurance premiums for motorists who attend speed awareness courses.

-Admiral Group have started to argue that, because you only go on a speed awareness course if you have been caught speeding, they will treat it in the same way that they would handle an ordinary speeding offence.
+Admiral Group argued that, because you only go on a speed awareness course if you have been caught speeding, they will treat it in the same way that they would handle an ordinary speeding offence.

 The increases have caught the police and training companies out who, in their literature promote speed awareness courses as allowing you keep your current insurance premium.